 Three days are recommended for the complete walk when camping along the route, although many people make day trips to the Cox’s River from the estate turnoff.
 It is approximately 11 kilometres from the Explorers’ Tree to the estate and five kilometres from the estate to the Cox’s River Camping Ground - just two hours with a light pack.

-Drive to the Jenolan Caves the next morning, leave the car there and then walk back to the lodge - with a light pack this should take between seven and eight hours
+Drive to the Jenolan Caves the next morning, leave the car there and then walk back to the Sunrise Lodge - with a light pack this should take between seven to eight hours.
+Spend the second evening at the Sunrise lodge and complete the final leg of the walk the next morning.

 Pick up the first car and drive back to Jenolan for the second